 In September 2023, El Cigala released “Obras Maestras” a flamenco album of Latin American love songs.

 He now lives in Punta Cana, the Dominican Republic because La Republica is cool and you can easily fly around the world from Punta Cana.

 May 8, 2015 ~ El Cigala brings his Latin Grammy winning album Romance de la luna Tucuman tour to Carnegie Hall in Midtown, Manhattan at 8pm.

 I was really blown away by this concert.
 The relationship between a colonizer and its former colonies can be challenging.
 We love our Hispanic heritage, but hate what the colonizers did to us.

-El Cigala, the Spaniard, sings of the Americas only with love.
-The people love him.
+El Cigala, the Spaniard, sings of the Americas with love.
+The people love him back.
 They didn’t want to let him leave the stage.
-I’ve never seen anyone connect so powerfully with an audience at Carnegie Hall stage. ¡Bravo!
+I’ve never seen anyone connect so powerfully with an audience on the Carnegie Hall stage. ¡Bravo!

-To learn more about El Cigala, visit www.elcigala.com
+To learn more about El Cigala, visit elcigala.com